maxludden/supergene-v2/books/book04/md/chapter-1509.md

 Han Yan laughed and said, “So many guys chase me, but Angel Gene is too effective in the Alliance.
 If I found just any guy, he’d be destroyed before the jealous wrath of Zhao Mingze.
 Don’t you hate the Zhao family, anyway?
 You aren’t afraid, are you?”

 Han Sen pretended to be mad and said, “I’m not afraid of the Zhao family.
-And if he really is stupid enough to try something, I’ll matchmake his *ss with my foot.
+And if he really is stupid enough to try something, I’ll matchmake his ass with my foot.
 Even if Zhao Seventh himself was here.
 You don’t need to worry about anything, and just pick who you like.
 Aside from me and our parents, no one else has control over you or can make you do things you dislike.”

 Han Yan lifted her lips.
 “You mean, if you and Mom don’t like my decision, then there’s nothing I can do?”